Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Multi-Region-With-Custom-Settings.md

 <!-- markdownlint-disable first-line-h1 -->
 ## Overview

-This page describes how to deploy Azure landing zones with connectivity resources based on the [Virtual WAN network topology (Microsoft-managed)][wiki_connectivity_resources_virtual_wan] created in the current Subscription context, using custom configuration settings.
+This page describes how to deploy a multi-region Azure landing zone with connectivity resources based on the [Virtual WAN network topology (Microsoft-managed)][wiki_connectivity_resources_virtual_wan] created in the current Subscription context, using custom configuration settings.

 > **NOTE:**
 > If you need to deploy a network based on traditional virtual networks, please see our [Deploy Connectivity Resources With Custom Settings (Hub and Spoke)][wiki_deploy_connectivity_resources_custom] example.